-Following Beckett’s sparsely absurd Endgame and last season’s comically condensed Twelfth Night, this season will bring a fresh encounter with Sophocles’ searing moral melodrama, Antigone—featuring brand new poetic choruses from locally based and nationally honored spoken word artist, Lady Brion.
+Following Beckett’s sparsely absurd Endgame (2016/17) and the comically condensed Twelfth Night (2017/18), this season brought a fresh encounter with Sophocles’ searing moral melodrama, Antigone—featuring brand new poetic choruses from locally based and nationally honored spoken word artist, Lady Brion.

 We all know the joy we had as a child when someone read aloud to us.
 Many in our community would welcome the same comforts and benefits but for what can seem like insurmountable obstacles—with many elders, for instance experiencing vision loss, reduced mobility, lack of strength to hold a book, or aspects of dementia.
 Combining the power of a good story with a skilled actor in one simple gesture, In Touch offers a storytelling hour to the elderly, blind, and others—bringing to life some of literature’s most beloved and engaging tales in the voice of an expert performer and the imaginations of those gathered to hear.

 Front and Center provides ancillary community programming (including both pre-and post-show events) to illuminate and intersect with the work on our stages.
 This new series aims to expand audiences’ experience beyond the stage performance itself, highlighting key themes, issues, or subject matter connected with the world of the play or the work of the playwright.